noachvdk/GradWorkCrowdSimulation/README.md

 # GradWorkCrowdSimulation

-This repository will only include the blueprint files that change throughout the project
+This repository will only include the blueprint files that change throughout the project and the source code for these blueprints.

-and the source code for these blueprints
+Aswell as the actual paper.